 - Minimum of 15 hours between 9am-5pm, Monday-Friday

-- Must attend a mandatory orientation and seven workshop sessions
+- Must attend a mandatory virtual orientation

 - Must have a desire to learn about all aspects of arts administration

-Skills neccessary for ArtsWestchester Internships:
+Skills necessary for ArtsWestchester Internships:

 - Demonstrated interest in the arts